-Alternative dispute resolution (ADR) in the forms of appraisal, arbitration and mediation can be utilized to resolve insurance claims disputes.
+Alternative dispute resolution (ADR) in the forms of appraisal, arbitration, and mediation can be utilized to resolve insurance claims disputes.
 While these tools are designed to avoid contentious litigation, they can be used as a sword rather than a shield.
 However, an insurance company cannot avoid liability for bad faith practices simply by agreeing to have an insurance dispute referred to an ADR forum.
-The insurer has a duty to exercise good faith in investigating, adjusting and paying a claim even when the matter is referred to arbitration.
+The insurer has a duty to exercise good faith in investigating, adjusting, and paying a claim even when the matter is referred to arbitration or appraisal.
 If the insurer neglects to exercise good faith in investigating a claim, the insurer can still be subject to liability for bad faith.

 A California appellate court in Maslo v.
 Ameriprise Auto & Home Life demonstrates how a court can prevent an insurer from using arbitration as an evasive maneuver to avoid bad faith liability.
 In Maslo, the insurer filed an insurance claim under his uninsured motorist (UM) coverage in connection with a collision involving an uninsured driver who was at-fault.
 The policyholder filed a UM claim supported by medical records and the law enforcement accident report.
 The policyholder submitted a demand for the policy limit of $250,000 based on the conclusion of the accident report that the other driver was 100 percent at-fault.
 The insured also agreed to refer the case to mediation, but the insurance carrier refused to participate.

-The insurance carrier refused to respond to the request for policy limits or to submit the matter for appraisal.
+The insurance carrier refused to respond to the request for policy limits.
 The insurer also did not investigate, evaluate or process the policyholder’s claim before demanding the matter proceed to arbitration.
 The arbitrator awarded Maslo $64,120.91 for medical bills and another $100,000 in general damages.
 Following the arbitration award, the insured initiated a lawsuit for insurance bad faith against the insurance company.
 The trial court sustained a series of demurrers by the insurance company that were overturned by the Court of Appeals.
-The Court of Appeals found that the rejected demand for policy limits without an investigation, failure to propose any settlement, knowledge that the other driver was at-fault and refusal to agree to appraisal was sufficient to support a finding of bad faith.
+The Court of Appeals found that the rejected demand for policy limits without an investigation, failure to propose any settlement, knowledge that the other driver was at-fault and refusal to agree to mediation was sufficient to support a finding of bad faith.

 The insurance company raised several arguments on appeal that were rejected.
 The insurer contended that the duty to act in good faith was not as applicable in UM cases.
 This argument was dismissed based on decisions by courts in other states.